Insight Financial Coaching | Know Yourself. Know Your Money.

 What’s the biggest money mindset shift you help your clients make when they’re ready to get serious about financial wellness?

-The shift from shame to capability.
-When clients see their actual numbers laid out clearly for the first time and realize they're not "bad with money," they just weren't taught, everything changes.
-They stop feeling embarrassed and start seeing themselves as their family's confident CFO.
+The shift from shame to confidence.
+When clients see their real numbers clearly for the first time and realize they're not bad with money, they just weren't taught, everything changes.

 I am scared to see what my actual numbers are.
 Is that normal?